Book Your Appointment Now: $395* For Ceramic Window Tint Service Call 602-621-9695

 But before we get into the details, let's back up a second and talk about window tint in a broader sense.

-Why We Want to Block Heat in Your Vehicle
+Why We Want to Block Visible & Infrared Light

 Why We Want to Block UV Rays

-Modern science tells us that UV rays are not just inconvenient, but can be dangerous to our health.
+Modern medicine tells us that UV rays are harmful to our health, and that we receive extreme levels of them in Arizona.
 While our bodies do get some benefit from them (some boost to our Vitamin D production, for example), the risks are significant and UV radiation is classified as a complete carcinogen - something to be protected from.

 Your skin is about 16% of your body and your largest organ, and UV does damage in these ways:

 - Tumor initiator (UV is a mutagen)

 - Atrophies the skin

 - Leads to pigmentation issues

 Over 1 million Americans are affected by skin cancer each year, and genetics can increase the risk.

 We spend a lot of time in our cars, and we owe it to ourselves to be proactive in reducing our exposure to carcinogens.
 Commuting is more of a necessary part of modern life than a fun activity.
 Why risk skin cancer for something mundane like the daily drive?
 A good film will block 99% of UV rays, it is a no-brainer choice.
 Save the UV exposure for waterskiing and exploring the wilderness, experiences that matter.